McDerpp/Fitguide-V2/README.md

 [Development Still ongoing]

-Fitguide V2 is an exercise application that utilizes machine learning to determine the correctness of the exercises that have been executed.
+Fitguide V2 is an exercise mobile application that utilizes machine learning to determine the correctness of the exercises that have been executed.
 Users can train their exercise model through data generation with the help of Pose Estimation and trained in RNN-LSTM architecture.
 Another capability of the user is to manage Workouts, they may compile sets of exercises into one and be able to share it with other users.

 **[Purpose & Goals]**
  - The purpose of this project is to be able to create an app that utilizes machine learning to determine the user's exercise execution.
 Through monitoring the correctness of the exercise, the app may be able to help the user perform the exercise properly to maximize the effectiveness and prevent injury.